Fair Clustering with Minimum Representation Constraints: Numerical Results

 \section{Numerical Results}

-To benchmark our approach, we evaluate it on three datasets that have been used in recent work in fair clustering: adult ($n=48842$, $m=14$) \citep{dua2017uci}, default ($n=30000$, $m=24$) \citep{dua2017uci}, and Brunswick County voting data ($n=49190$, $m=2$) \citep{ncsbVoting} where $n$ denotes the number of data points and $m$ denotes the initial number of features.
+To benchmark our approach, we evaluate different variants of MiniReL on a suite of 12 datasets from the UCI machine learning repository \citep{dua2017uci} that have been previously used in the fair clustering literature.
+Table \ref{tab:big_table} summarizes the size of each dataset with respect to the number of data points $n$, number of features $m$, the number of sensitive features $|{\cal F}|$, and the total number of groups $|{\cal G}|$.
+We also include results for the Brunswick County voting data \citep{ncsbVoting}.
 We pre-process the Brunswick County voting data by geocoding the raw addresses to latitude and longitude using the US census bureau geocoding tool and retain all data with a successful geocoding that belong to white and Black voters.
-For each dataset we use one sensitive feature to represent group membership - namely gender for both adult (67\% Male, 33\% Female) and default (60\% Male, 40\% Female), and race for voting (92\% white, 8\% Black).
-We also report results for the Adult dataset with two sensitive features (Adult-2F) where the second sensitive feature is marital status (47\% married, 33\% never married, 20\% divorced or widowed).
 For all datasets we normalize all real-valued features to be between $[0,1]$ and convert all categorical features to be real-valued via the one-hot encoding scheme.
 For datasets that were originally used for supervised learning, we remove the target variable and do not use the sensitive attribute as a feature for the clustering itself.
 The $k$-medians algorithms require computing a distance matrix between all pairs of points leading to a large memory requirement ($O(n^2)$).
-To circumvent memory issues for large datasets, we sub-sample all datasets to have $10,000$ data points.
+To circumvent memory issues for large datasets, we sub-sample all datasets to have at most $10,000$ data points.
+We note that this memory bottleneck is also present in the baseline $k$-median algorithms \citep{park2009simple} and is independent of our proposed algorithms to the FMRA problem which only requires computing the distance between data points and the candidate centers.
 We use the same random sub-sample for all algorithms to provide a fair comparison.